AbdoDameen/AbdoDameen/README.md

 ### 🇦🇺 Australian Machine Learning Datasets

-A curated repository of **real-world Australian datasets** prepared for:
+A curated collection of **production-ready Australian datasets** for:
 - Forecasting
-- Machine Learning models
+- Machine learning
-- Geospatial analysis

-📦 Cleaned, structured, and ready for production-style workflows.
+- Analytics & experimentation

 🔗 https://github.com/AbdoDameen/australian-ml-datasets

 ---

-## 🧠 What I’m Building
+## 🔬 What I’m Building Now

-- 📈 Forecasting models for business and operations
+- 📦 Demand forecasting systems for real-world use cases
-- 🤖 Machine learning pipelines (training → deployment)
+- 🤖 ML pipelines from training to deployment
-- 📊 Interactive dashboards & analytics layers
+- 📊 Decision-focused dashboards
-- 🇦🇺 Localised Australian data products
+- 🇦🇺 Localised data products for the Australian market

 ---